 Union County Gun Lawyers

-With a team of seasoned criminal defense attorneys, former gun prosecutors, and a former member of the Morris County Prosecutor’s Office’s Weapons Forfeiture Unit, we have the knowledge and experience to achieve superior results in a wide range of gun-related matters for clients in Union County and throughout New Jersey.
+At The Tormey Law Firm, our Union County weapons attorneys have decades of combined experience handling a vast array of firearms and weapons matter, such as unlawful possession of weapons, firearms application appeals, extreme risk protective order matters, and domestic violence weapons forfeiture hearings.
+With a team of seasoned criminal defense lawyers, former gun prosecutors, and a former member of the Morris County Prosecutor’s Office’s Weapons Forfeiture Unit, we have the knowledge and experience to achieve superior results in a wide range of gun-related matters for clients in Union County and throughout New Jersey.
 To discuss your current circumstances and find the answers you need to move forward, contact our offices at (201)-614-2474 for a cost-free consultation.

 Here are three gun cases we recently handled in Union County court for our clients with tremendous success: